zach-b1/documentation/source/upgrade/ceph.rst

        }
    }

-* start the update

 .. code-block:: console
+   :caption: start the update

    $ osism-ceph rolling_update -e @/ansible/group_vars/all/defaults.yml
    Are you sure you want to upgrade the cluster? [no]: yes [...]

-* check versions during the update

 .. code-block:: console
+   :caption: check versions during the update

    $ ceph versions
    {